 Home Sale Data by Month

-5 Reasons That Tell You When It’s Time to Sell
+5 Reasons It’s Time to Sell a Home

-A report from NAR said that the most commonly cited reasons for selling a home are moving closer to friends and family (18%), moving to a larger home (17%), and living in an undesirable neighborhood (11%).
+A 2023 report from NAR reveals that the top cited reasons for selling a home are the desire to move closer to friends and family (21%), moving due to retirement (11%), or the neighborhood has become less desirable (11%).
 Furthermore, 86% of these home sellers have worked with a real estate agent to save time and money.

-If you’re still debating whether to sell your property or not, here are five reasons that tell you if you’re ready to move on to another home.
+If you’re still unsure whether to sell your property, here are five reasons or signs that tell agents, investors, and home sellers it is time to sell a home.

 1. Your Home No Longer Fits Your Lifestyle

-Most people choose a home and location based on the lifestyle they are living at the time, but this can change with age and circumstance.
-This is especially true when sellers live in their homes for an average of eight years before selling.
-For example, you may have chosen a smaller home in the city because it was located around restaurants, events, and bars that you frequented.
+Most people choose a home and location based on their current lifestyle, which might change with age and situation.
+This is especially true given that sellers spend an average of 10 years in their houses before selling.
+For example, you may have picked a smaller city home because it was close to the restaurants, activities, and bars you visited.

-However, now you might crave more space and a quieter atmosphere than you originally had.
-Similarly, changes like marriage, the birth of a child, or the loss of a loved one can contribute to a lifestyle change.
-By selling your home and moving into a different location, you will be giving up your former lifestyle, but gaining a new one.
+However, you may suddenly desire more space and a quieter environment than you did previously.
+Similarly, transitions like marriage, childbirth, or the death of a loved one can all lead to a shift in lifestyle.
+You will give up your previous lifestyle by selling your property and relocating while gaining a new one.

 2. Financial Change